cosmiconfig/cosmiconfig/README.md

   1. A `goldengrahams` property in a `package.json` file (or some other property defined by `options.packageProp`);
   2. A `.goldengrahamsrc` file with JSON or YAML syntax (or some other filename defined by `options.rc`);
   3. A `goldengrahams.config.js` JS file exporting the object (or some other filename defined by `options.js`).
-- If none of those searches reveal a configuration object, it moves down one directory and tries again.
+- If none of those searches reveal a configuration object, it moves up one directory level and tries again.
 So the search continues in `./`, `../`, `../../`, `../../../`, etc., checking those three locations in each directory.
 - It continues searching until it arrives at your home directory (or some other directory defined by `options.stopDir`).
 - If at any point a parseable configuration is found, the `cosmiconfig()` Promise resolves with its result object.
 - If no configuration object is found, the `cosmiconfig()` Promise resolves with `null`.